-As depicted below, fibroblast cells are large and flat, with elongated processes protruding from the body of each cell, creating the spindle-like appearance of the cell. the nucleus in the body of the cell, is oval.
+Fibroblasts are the cells that make up the structural framework or stroma composed of the extracellular matrix and collagen in animal tissues.
+These cells are the most common type of connective tissue in animals, and are important for wound healing.
+Fibroblast transfection is a commonly used method in molecular and cell biology research, fibroblast transfection reagents are commercially available for both fibroblast cell lines and primary cells.
+As depicted below, fibroblast cells are large and flat, with elongated processes protruding from the body of each cell, creating the spindle-like appearance of the cell, the nucleus in the body of the cell, is oval.

 Connective tissue is one of four main types of tissue in the body.
 The others are epithelial, muscle, and nervous tissue.
 Connective tissue is a fibrous tissue made largely of collagen, the most abundant protein in mammals.
 There are many kinds of connective tissue.
 These include, loose, dense, elastic, reticular, and adipose connective tissue.
 In addition, there are embryonic connective tissues, as well as specialized connective tissues, which include bone, cartilage, and blood.